 To date, our efforts with respect to our Patent Portfolio have focused on licensing our patent (U.S. Patent No. 6,218,930) covering the control of power delivery over Ethernet cables (the "Remote Power Patent").
-As of June 30, 2010, we had entered into 6 license agreements with respect to our Remote Power Patent which, among others, included license agreements with D-Link, Microsemi Corporation and Netgear, Inc. (See Note D to our financial statements included as part of this quarterly report).
-In addition, in July 2010 we reached 5 additional licenses with respect to settlements achieved concerning our litigation in the Eastern District of Texas.
-(See Note E to our financial statements included as part of this quarterly report).
-We may seek to acquire additional patents in the future.
-We continually review opportunities to acquire or license additional intellectual property for the purpose of pursuing licensing opportunities.
+As of September 30, 2010, we had entered into 11 license agreements with respect to our Remote Power Patent which, among others, include license agreements with Cisco, Extreme Networks, Inc., Netgear, Inc., Microsemi Corporation and D-Link (See Note D to our financial statements included as part of this quarterly report).
+Our current strategy includes continuing to pursue licensing opportunities for our Remote Power Patent from vendors of Power over Ethernet equipment in order to resolve possible infringement of the Remote Patent by such vendors.
+We may acquire additional intellectual property assets in the future to develop, commercialize, license or otherwise monetize such intellectual property.
+We continually review opportunities to acquire or license additional intellectual property for the purpose of pursuing licensing opportunities related to our existing intellectual property portfolio or otherwise.
+In addition, we may enter into strategic relationships with third parties to develop, commercialize, license or otherwise monetize their intellectual property.
+The form of such relationships may differ depending upon the opportunity and may include, among other things, a strategic investment in such third party or the formation of a joint venture with such third party for the purpose of monetizing its intellectual property assets.